gamedaoco/gamedao-haiku/README.md

 These enable crowdfunding and governance protocols and aim at videogame creators and players, creators and eSports communities.

-GameDAO as a dApp is running on [ZERO.IO]<https://zero.io], a substrate based multichain network for the Metaverse featuring unique, decentralised protocols for the videogames industry.
+GameDAO as a dApp is running on [ZERO.IO]<https://zero.io], a substrate based multichain network featuring decentralised protocols for the videogames industry.

 ## 1. development